Back to Home

 Implement rate limiting using middleware like express-rate-limit or use Vercel Edge Config.
 Recommend max 5 attempts per IP per minute.

-OpenAI API Key Exposed in Client Bundle
+Supabase Service Role Key in Client Bundle

 High